heig-vd-amt2018/wp1/TESTING_FUNCTIONAL.md

 * App developer browses to the last application table page
   * user bowses by clicking "Next" button under the table

-  *assertion : there are 10 applications in the table before clicking "Next" button* *assertion : there are 10 applications in the table  before clicking "Next" for the second time* *assertion : there are 5 applications in the table*
+  *assertion : there are 10 applications in the table before clicking "Next" button*<br>
+  *assertion : there are 10 applications in the table  before clicking "Next" for the second time*<br>
+  *assertion : there are 5 applications in the table*

 * App developer logs out
   * user clicks "Home" before logging out and sees the amount of applications owned
   ![logout](md_img/logout.png)

-  *assertion : number of application displayed is 25* *assertion : after clicking logout, current page is login*
+  *assertion : number of application displayed is 25*<br>
+  *assertion : after clicking logout, current page is login*

 * App developer tries to go back to the applications page but is redirected to login page